How to fix bike brakes squeaking

 If your brake pads are contaminated with oil or grease, cleaning them should eliminate the squeak.
 To clean the pads, remove them from the calipers and wipe them down with a degreaser or rubbing alcohol.
 Make sure to thoroughly remove any dirt or grease buildup.
 Additionally, clean the rotor using a lint-free cloth or a designated rotor-cleaning tool.
 After cleaning, allow the brake pads and rotor to dry completely before reinstalling them and testing your brakes.

-See also How not to drown play
+See also How to make rosehip tea

 Effective Methods to Stop Bike Brakes Squeaking